 Financial liabilities - Financial liabilities are subsequently measured at amortized cost using the effective interest method or FVTPL.
 Non-derivative financial liabilities are measured at amortized cost, unless they are required to be measured at FVPL as is the case for held for trading or derivative instruments, or the Company has opted to measure the financial liability at FVPL.
-The Company's financial liabilities include trade payable, accrued liabilities and due to directors, which are each measured at amortized cost.
+The Company's financial liabilities include trade payable and accrued liabilities, which are each measured at amortized cost.
 All financial liabilities are recognized initially at fair value and in the case of loans and borrowings, net of directly attributable transaction costs.